aws-samples/aws-serverless-workshops/ImageProcessing/README.md

 The AWS Lambda function that implements this check by leveraging the **Amazon Rekognition** deep-learning based image analysis API is already deployed by AWS CloudFormation in the previous step.
 Look in the **Outputs** section for `FaceDetectionFunctionArn` for the ARN of the Lambda function.

 The AWS Lambda function to be called when the validations fail is deployed by the AWS CloudFormation called `NotificationPlaceholderFunction`.
 The intent behind this step is to notify the user the photo validation failed and the error reason, so they can try upload a different photo.
-To keep this workshop module short, the function just prepares the message instead of actually sending the message (feel free to modify the code to send email notifications through SES)
+It's currently a stub implementation that just prepares the message instead of actually sending the message.

 Now you can create an AWS Step Functions state machine with the initial face detection step: